cxmplex/WorldQuestTrackerAutoNav/README.md

 local _, coords = C_Map.GetWorldPosFromMapPos(mapID, CreateVector2D(x, y))
 ```

-# TomTom World Quest Tracker Hook Information
+# Hook Information

 The changes are made the following function:

 `WorldQuestTracker.AddQuestTomTom (questID, mapID, noRemove)`

-As a result, the addon TomTom will be required for this function to fire.
+As a result, the addon `TomTom` will be required for this function to fire.
 However, `WorldQuestTracker.AddQuestToTracker` would likely be suitable as well.

 # Requirements